 - Misdemeanor Intervention Program (MIP) –

-- MIP gives a person accused of a first offense an opportunity after the arrest or notice to appear is issued to accept responsibility for their actions, seek rehabilitation, and divert their cases from the criminal court system.
+- MIP gives a person accused of a first offense an opportunity after the arrest or notice to appear to accept responsibility for their actions, seek rehabilitation, and divert their cases from the criminal court system.

 - The misdemeanor intervention program in Hillsborough County is administered and supervised by the Hillsborough Sheriff’s Office Probation for this judicial circuit.
 Eligibility requirements and approval for entry into the MIP program can be determined at the arraignment.

 - The PTI program is a post-arrest diversion program operated by the Florida Department of Corrections (DOC).
 The purpose of the PTI program is to allow first-time felony offenders to avoid the stigma of a criminal conviction by diverting their cases from the trial court process after an arrest.
 Defendants with a qualifying third-degree felony may be approved for this program.